dylan751/hust-gr1-office-addin/tutorial-word-addin/docs/how-to-test-the-project-1.md

 7. Choose the `Change Font` button.
 The font of the second paragraph changes to 18 pt., bold, Courier New.

 ![expected-output-image](../assets/how-to-test-the-project/word-tutorial-apply-styles-and-font-2.png)

+8. Clear all the document, proceed to the [How to test the project (Part 2)](./how-to-test-the-project-2.md)